Blue Diamond Resorts Earns Six Magellan Awards for Exceptional Hospitality and Innovation

 2023 Magellan Awards Gold

-Royalton Splash Riviera Cancun Makes a Big Splash Marketing hotelero: experiencias virtuales/eventos
+Royalton Splash Riviera Cancun Makes a Big Splash Hospitality Elements – Luxury (Five-Star)-Penthouse Design